shrutiNN/Credit-Card-Financial-Dashboard---Power-BI/README.md

 CREDIT CARD TRANSACTION REPORT**

-Hello everyone!!
+Project Overview : To Develop a comprehensive credit card weekly dashboard for monitoring key performance metrics and trends enabling stakeholders to monitor and analyze credit card operations effectively.

 I am excited to share the results of a recent project where I developed an interactive 📊Power BI dashboard using transaction and customer data from a PostgreSQL database and Excel.
 This dashboard provides real-time insights into key performance metrics and trends for credit card operations.

 ⚡ Project Highlights:

-💢 Objective: Develop a comprehensive credit card weekly dashboard for monitoring key performance metrics and trends.
+💢 Objective:
 💢 Tools Used: Microsoft Power BI, Data sources (PostgreSQL, Excel)

 ⚡Insights from the Dashboard: